 The most common pump sizes are .25 hp, .33 hp, and .5 hp.
 While the standard size is .33, a home with heavy flooding would benefit from a .5 hp pump.
 It’s capable of removing about 3,000 gallons of water every hour.

 If you buy a home, there’s no guarantee it will come with a sump pump.
 But that doesn’t mean you shouldn’t install one.
 Some homeowners could greatly benefit from installing a sump pump.

 While homes that don’t experience flooding don’t need sump pumps, homes in flat areas often do.
 In flat and low areas, water tends to collect.
 A home built on a flat or low-lying area is likely to experience frequent basement flooding.

 If your basement has ever been flooded, there’s a good chance it will happen again.
 Unless you replaced your old foundation or made another major remodel to improve your flooding situation, you should get a sump pump.

 Homeowners who recently remodeled their basement should also consider installing a pump.
 If your basement has an unexpected flood, all of your hard work will be ruined.
-Before you experience a disaster, call a 24 hour plumbing service near me and learn more about sump pumps.
+Before you experience a disaster, call an emergency plumbing service near me and learn more about sump pumps.

 When Do You Need to Replace Your Sump Pump?